Nicolae Kirculescu

-Nicolae Kirculescu (December 28, 1903, Corabia – December 31, 1985, Recas) was a Romanian composer.
+Nicolae Kirculescu (December 28, 1903, in Bucharest – December 31, 1985, in Bucharest was a Romanian composer.
 He wrote music particularly for the stage and screen.
 One of his well-known works is Musical Moment for piano and orchestra, the musical theme of a Romanian television science program named Teleenciclopedia.

 His compositions also include operetta, musical comedy/canzonetta and instrumental songs.

+Nicolae Kirculescu was the last descendant of the Prince of Colona, Count of Coles, a family with confirmed records dating back to the year 400.
+Around 1920, Nicolae Kirculescu received his doctorate in law in Paris and also graduated from the Conservatory of Music in Vienna.

+He made his debut as a composer in 1940 with the song "La căsuța cu zorele" and by 1963 he had composed music for 35 variety shows and more than 200 songs.
+Nicolae Kirculescu was married twice.
+He was married to Lizette Kirculescu and Marieta Bratu.